-Sky Sports Living for Sport is a completely free experience available to all secondary schools across the UK and Ireland.
+Sky Sports Living for Sport is a completely free experience available to all secondary schools.
 We’ve been working with our partner Youth Sport Trust since 2003 and over half a million young people have taken part to date.
 Sport sits right at the heart of what we do and it’s through sport that we want to inspire young people and teach them a range of skills such as teamwork that will help to boost their confidence.

 Central to the programme is our team of over 135 world-class Athlete Mentors, who work directly with students to inspire them to achieve their best, whatever their ability or situation.
 At Rio 2016, 15 of our athletes took part including GB women’s hockey Olympic gold medallists Alex Danson and swimmer Paralympic gold and silver medallist Claire Cashmore.
 Every one of our athletes has performed at the pinnacle of their sport and they’re passionate about sharing their story to inspire young people.

 All schools which sign-up automatically receive one free visit from an elite Athlete Mentor.
 A second free Athlete Mentor visit takes place if schools go on to submit a project plan.